zulka1/Histogram-Skor-Stres-Kos-vs-Orang-Tua/README.md

 1. before running code

-    run this code in CMD if it is not installed on your PC
+    run this code in CMD if the library is not installed on your PC

     pip install pandas numpy matplotlib seaborn scipy